Madrid Immigration Attorney

 Family-Based Immigration Process in the U.S.

 Many people choose to immigrate to the U.S. with a family-based visa.
 Family-preference visas allow you to have a family member “sponsor” you if they’re a U.S. citizen.
 Family-based visas are similar to EB visas because they work on a preference system.
 Each preference has its own procedures, paperwork and requirements for applicants.
+Our Madrid immigration attorney can help prepare your immigration application and paperwork.

 Both you and your sponsor must meet eligibility requirements and file the appropriate paperwork to obtain a family-based visa.
 Your sponsor must file an I-130, Petition for an Alien Relative to the USCIS.
 They also must have proof of: